Fiserv/Commerce-Hub/docs/Resources/Guides/Multi-Use-Public-Key/Multi-Use-Public-Key.md

 tags: [Online, Card Not Present, Secure Data Capture, Multi-Use Public Key]
 ---

-# Merchant Managed Encryption
+# Multi-Use Public Key Encryption

-Merchant Managed Encryption is a [Secure Data Capture](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md) integration that includes the use of a static multi-use public key *(MUPK)*, where the merchant can capture the payment source details and encrypt the details before sending it to Commerce Hub for authorization.
+Multi-Use Public Key Encryption uses an RSA *(Rivest Shamir Adleman)* encryption method that allows secure integration and transmission of customer data, from the use of a static asymmetric multi-use public key *(MUPK)*.
+This provides a merchant the ability to capture the payment source details and encrypt the details before sending it to Commerce Hub for authorization.

-#### Use Cases

-- Can be used as the primary integration method which will fall under SAQ D compliance from PCI DSS.
-- Can be used with other integration methods which fall under SAQ A and SAQ A-EP and uses the support of static public key during system interruption *(also known as [Store and Forward](?path=docs/Resources/FAQs-Glossary/Glossary.md#store-and-forward) or offline processing)*.
-- System interruption can be related to scheduled activity or can be due to any network/application failure.
-- When using Merchant Managed Encryption, the merchant will change from SAQ A/SAQ A-EP to SAQ D for processing.
+##### Benefits

+- **Security:** RSA cryptography has a secure algorithm that safeguards data transmission.
+- **Public Key Cryptography:** Commerce Hub uses a public key cryptography algorithm for security and uses two different keys to encrypt and decrypt data.
+- **Key Exchange:** It is possible to exchange secret keys without actually sending the private key over the network, allowing the encryption and safe transmission of secure customer data without sending decryption keys beforehand.

 ---